WWE Women Superstars Are Poised To Takeover Professional Wrestling

 Part Greek tragedy, part Hollywood-style entertainment, and part elite-level athletics, professional wrestling has long held a special place in the hearts of Americans.
 Now, with the WWE’s enormous reach and popularity, the audience is worldwide, and the company reported record revenues of $800 million in 2017.
+Much to their credit, WWE’s women superstars deserve to be congratulated for their contributions to the company’s continuing success.

-Women’s professional wrestling has come along way from days when a 76-year-old woman who wrestled under the name of The Fabulous Moolah won the WWE Women’s Championship in 1999.
+Women’s professional wrestling has come a long way from the days when a 76-year-old woman who wrestled under the name of The Fabulous Moolah won the WWE Women’s Championship in 1999.
 Thanks to the pioneering women wrestlers of the 1990s and early 2000s like Nicole Bass, Alundra Blayze, Chyna, Ivory, Jacqueline, Stacy Keibler, Lita, Sable, Trish Stratus and Sunny, women’s wrestling has finally evolved from cat fights, hair pulling, and face slapping into a true athletic performance.

 Today’s WWE female Superstars have certainly brought women’s wrestling into the 21st century.
 They are dedicated, highly trained athletes who love their chosen profession, and they are determined to show the world that women’s wrestling is as good as or better than anything their male counterparts have to offer.